unravelin/ravelinjs/README.md

 # ravelinjs

 `ravelinjs` is used to gather fraud prevention data points from customer sessions.
 This primarily consists of:
 - device identifiers
 - device information
 - session information
 - encrypted card details

+Gathering these values accurately, and ensuring they are made available to Ravelin through our API or by calls made directly from this SDK, is critical to a successful Ravelin integration.

 ## Usage Guide

 ### Loading the Library

-The ravelin library can be used as a dependency in AMD modules; imported into scripts bundled using webpack; or by dropping a `<script src="ravelin.min.js">` into your web page.
+The library can be used as a dependency in AMD modules; imported into scripts bundled using webpack;
+or by dropping a `<script src="ravelin.min.js">` into your web page.

-### Instantiation
+### Instantiation (Required)
-The first thing you will need to do once the page has loaded is to initialise the state of the instance:
+Once the page has loaded, you need to initialise the state of the instance:
 ```
 ravelinjs.setPublicAPIKey('pk_live_...'); // your public API key is available from the Ravelin dashboard